derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 ![Nearby Placename Example - County Name Shown](Data/exampleplacenamewithcounty.png)

-An example of the description of an earthquake in Norway
+An example of the description of an earthquake in the United Kingdom.

 ![Description of an earthquake](Data/earthquakedescription.png)